Longtime Companion: September 10, 1988

 Fuzzy and Lisa are volunteering answering phones at GMHC.
-Willy is a "buddy" to a GMHC client, Alberto (Michael Carmine).
+Willy is a "buddy" to a GMHC client, Alberto.

 Howard has been diagnosed with AIDS.
 Although it is not mentioned, the presumption is that Paul has died.
-Howard uses his remaining fame to raise money for AIDS causes by hosting a benefit which includes a performance by Finger Lakes Trio of the Village People song "YMCA" performed in a pastiche of chamber music style.
+Howard uses his remaining fame to raise money for AIDS causes by hosting a benefit which includes a performance by Finger Lakes Trio of the Village People song "Y.M.C.A." performed in a pastiche of chamber music style.

 July 19, 1989

 Willy, Fuzzy and Lisa walk along the beach.
 They talk about an upcoming ACT UP demonstration.
 They talk about remembering a time before AIDS and wonder about finding a cure.
-The film ends with a momentary fantasy sequence, with the friends and others lost to AIDS appearing with them on the beach, before they vanish again and the three are left to walk off the deserted beach while the song "Post-Mortem Bar", by Zane Campbell, plays on the soundtrack.
+The film ends with a momentary fantasy sequence, with the friends and others lost to AIDS appearing with them on the beach, before they vanish again and the three are left to walk off the deserted beach.

 Cast

 Production

 The beach house featured in the film is located in Fire Island Pines, New York and was built in 1958.